sunscrapers/flask-boilerplate/README.md

 `./manage.py runserver`

-or play in Python REPL:
+or play in the Python REPL:

 `./manage.py shell`

-In order to run unit tests in py.test you can invoke:
+In order to run unit tests in py.test invoke:

 `./manage.py test`